Ghost Town (Kanye West song): Background and development

-Initially an unknown SoundCloud user, American hip hop artist 070 Shake refused to sign with anyone other than West.
+Initially an unknown SoundCloud user, American hip-hop artist 070 Shake refused to sign with anyone other than West.
 070 Shake ultimately signed to his record label GOOD Music in 2016 and recalled West advising her "to ultimately be 100 percent open when you're creating and let your mind wander," as well as to not "set any boundaries for yourself."
 The song and fellow album track "Violent Crimes" both include vocals from 070 Shake.
-In an interview with Rolling Stone, she stated that after the song, a lot of people were contacting her by phone, and recalled being "like, 'How did you get my number?' and shit."
-Of listening to the song for the first time, 070 Shake labeled the feeling "surreal" and said she placed focus on taking the whole moment in so she would not have regretted failing to take it in properly after the time, while 070 Shake opined that being on a record with West felt "crazy".
+In an interview with Rolling Stone, she stated that after the song, a lot of people were contacting her by phone and recalled being "like, 'How did you get my number?' and shit."
+When listening to the song for the first time, 070 Shake labeled the feeling "surreal" and said she placed focus on taking the whole moment in so she would not have regretted failing to take it in properly after the time, while 070 Shake opined that being on a record with West felt "crazy".

 A promotional video was displayed on West's official website from the Ye listening party that was set to "Ghost Town" and "I Thought About Killing You", though the website was ultimately updated on October 22, 2019.
 West assembled the listening party on the night before the album's release in Jackson Hole, Wyoming, which is the same place that it was recorded by him.
 Kevin Parker of Tame Impala initially believed that he was credited as a co-writer on the song instead of "Violent Crimes", until he was informed that the latter was played at the listening party.
-Parker had allegedly sent a number samples to West for Ye, but assumed that they hadn't made the cut after not hearing back from him.
-West began to come to Jackson Hole often from early 2017 onwards, months after his stay in hospital.
+Parker had allegedly sent a number of samples to West for Ye, but assumed that they hadn't made the cut after not hearing back from him.
+West began to come to Jackson Hole often from early 2017 onwards, months after his stay in the hospital.
 After he left the hospital, notes were made by West about his experiences and feelings.
 As part of the album's songwriting process, West gave his notes to various writers for them to help add structure to his thoughts.
 When discussing his songwriting process during an interview with The New York Times on June 25, 2018, West revealed that co-writer Malik Yusef was responsible for the lyrics "Sometimes I take all the shine/Talk like I drank all the wine."
-Before combining rap with rock, West and Kid Cudi had shown admiration to rock artists.
+Before combining rap with rock, West and Kid Cudi had shown admiration for rock artists.